mhaugrud/msumcspy/_sources/PythonTurtle/TherangeFunction.rst

 **Check your understanding**

 .. mchoice:: mc3k
-  :answer_a: Range should generate a list that stops before 10 (including 9).
+  :answer_a: Range should generate a list that stops before 10.
   :answer_b: Range should generate a list that starts at 10 (including 10).
-  :answer_c: Range should generate a list starting at 3 that stops at 10 (including 10).
+  :answer_c: Range should generate a list that stops at 10 (including 10).
   :answer_d: Range should generate a list using every 10th number between the start and the stopping number.
   :correct: a
   :feedback_a: Range will generate the sequence 3, 5, 7, 9.